-Always carry a few basic items from Elastoplasts, head ache pills, & something for upset tummies.
+Always carry a few basic items from Elastoplasts, headache pills, & something for an upset stomach.

 As you are probably aware, travel insurance is an integral part of your travel package, and should be purchased at the same time as you purchase your travel tickets.

 Your existing household insurance policy may well have All Risks cover which is international cover and where you can specify various important & expensive items – jewellery, cameras etc. We strongly recommend you phone your insurance agent beforehand and ask him how much cover you have under the All Risks section for overseas travel.